Independent and Supplementary Nurse Prescribing

 Overview

-The module’s indicative content, learning outcomes and methods of assessment reflect the Royal Pharmaceutical Society’s competency framework which is the UK’s accepted standard for prescribing practice.
-In order to ensure that these competencies are addressed, the indicative content includes such topics as the policies/procedures of independent and supplementary prescribing, consultation and decision making, the influences on and psychology of prescribing, prescribing in a team context, clinical pharmacology and therapeutics and the effects of co-morbidity across the lifespan, evidence based practice and clinical governance in relation to non-medical prescribing, legal, policy and ethical aspects, professional accountability and responsibility, drug licensing, monitoring procedures and reporting of adverse drug reactions, cost effective prescribing, record keeping, and prescribing controlled drugs.
+The indicative content, learning outcomes and methods of assessment reflect the Royal Pharmaceutical Society’s Competency Framework which is the standard for prescribing practice.
+In order to ensure that these competencies are addressed the indicative content will include such topics as the policies/procedures of independent and supplementary prescribing, consultation and decision making, the influences on and psychology of prescribing, prescribing in a team context, clinical pharmacology and therapeutics and the effects of co-morbidity across the lifespan, evidence based practice and clinical governance in relation to non-medical prescribing, legal, policy and ethical aspects, professional accountability and responsibility, drug licensing, monitoring procedures and reporting of adverse drug reactions, cost effective prescribing, record keeping, and prescribing controlled drugs.

 Academic credits